You’re looking for a healthy and natural alternative to energy drinks or coffee?

 - Mixing alcohol and beverages containing caffeine is a health risk and is particularly not recommended.

 Besides caffeine derived from guarana, this healthy energy drink contains important vitamins, minerals, amino acids, and trace elements.

 Just what it contains is listed here in detail:

 Guarana: The natural source of caffeine

-Guarana is the most important ingredient of the Natural Energy Booster as it is the source of energy!
+Guarana is the most important ingredient of ENERGY as it is the source of energy!
 The guarana extract used is completely natural and is taken from the caffeine-rich kernels of the fruit.
 Natural caffeine from guarana is well-known for its long-lasting, stimulating effect.
 In contrast to a shot of energy through coffee which usually lasts only a short while, the effect of guarana lasts for hours.
 This is because the caffeine in guarana binds to other substances which then release it again only very slowly and with a delayed action, in some cases.
-Pure guarana extract has a lightly bitter taste, which is complemented in the Natural Energy Booster by a fruity ginger and lime aroma.
+Pure guarana extract has a lightly bitter taste, which is complemented in ENERGY by a fruity ginger and lime aroma.

 Caffeine: energy for body and mind

 Caffeine is a pharmacological substance which belongs to the group of stimulants.
 The consumption of caffeine has various effects on the body; for instance it counteracts fatigue, increases concentration and the receptivity of the brain.
 Caffeine has a similar molecular structure to adenosine, found naturally in the body, which is produced through the activity of the nerve cells and which sends a signal to the body that it needs a break.
 Caffeine molecules block the adenosine receptors which in turn blocks the signals of fatigue.
 An excessive consumption of caffeine can lead to negative effects such as sleep problems, agitation and digestive problems.
 Please respect your own personal limits for caffeine!